OxiDD/oxidd/README.md

 ![Crate Dependency Graph](doc/book/src/img/crate-deps.svg)

-Besides the Rust code, there are also bindings for C/C++ and Python in the `bindings` directory.
-OxiDD has a foreign function interface (FFI) located in the `oxidd-ffi` crate.
-It does not expose the entire API that can be used from Rust, but it is sufficient to, e.g., create BDDs and apply various logical operators on them.
-In principle, you can use the FFI from any language that can call C functions.
-However, there are also more ergonomic C++ bindings that build on top of the C FFI.
-You can just use include this repository using CMake.
-To use OxiDD from Python, the easiest way is to use the package on PyPI (to be published soon).
+Besides the Rust code, there are also bindings for C/C++ and Python (located in the `bindings` directory with the corresponding Rust part in `crates/oxidd-ffi-*`).
+The bindings do not expose the entire API that can be used from Rust, but it is sufficient to, e.g., create BDDs and apply various logical operators on them.
+In principle, you can use the C FFI from any language that can call C functions.
+However, there are also more ergonomic C++ bindings built on top of the C FFI.
+To use them, you can just use include this repository using CMake.
+For Python, the easiest way is to use the package on [PyPI](https://pypi.org/project/oxidd/).

 ## FAQ